A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Grad-Shafranov equation

 with the asymptotic constraint

-Here $I_i$ is the external current density in the $i$-th poloidal field coil located at $(R_i^c,Z_i^c)\in \mathcal{H}$, and $J_{\phi}(R,\psi)$ is the prescribed toroidal component of the plasma current density, generally a non-linear function of $\psi$, in the plasma domain $\mathcal{P}(\psi)$.
+Here $I_i$ is the external current density in the $i$-th poloidal field coil located at $(R_i^c,Z_i^c)\in \mathcal{H}$ (see \Cref{fig:intro} for the locations of coils; solenoids can be handled similarly), and $J_{\phi}(R,\psi)$ is the prescribed toroidal component of the plasma current density, generally a non-linear function of $\psi$, in the plasma domain $\mathcal{P}(\psi)$.
 Note that the magnetic potential outside of the plasma region simply satisfies Poisson's equation.
 We further introduce the limiter domain $ \mathcal{L}$, satisfying $\mathcal{P}(\psi)\subset \mathcal{L} \subset \mathcal{H}$.
-For this purpose, the limiter corresponds to the first metal wall in the tokamak device surrounding the confinement region.
+For this purpose, the limiter corresponds to the first wall in the tokamak device surrounding the confinement region.
 The limiter domain is the entire region accessible by the plasma, while the plasma domain $\mathcal{P}(\psi)$ is the region bounded by the last closed poloidal flux surface inside the limiter bounded domain, see the discussion in~\cite{faugeras2017fem} for instance.

-The free-boundary problem is still underdetermined because (a) the source term $J_\phi$ (more specifically, $g$ and $p$) is only given as a function of the normalized $\bar \psi,$ which depends on $\psi_o$ and $\psi_{\rm X},$ instead of $\psi$ itself; (b) the coil currents are not known and in fact they need to be optimized based on the targeted shape of $\mathcal{P}(\psi)$, along with solving the free-boundary problem.
+The free-boundary problem is still underdetermined because (a) the source term $J_\phi$ (more specifically, $p$ and $g$) is~typically provided as a function of the normalized $\bar\psi \in [0, 1]$ from experiment (its normalization shall be explained later); (b) the coil currents are not known and in fact they need to be optimized based on the targeted shape of $\mathcal{P}(\psi)$, along with solving the free-boundary problem.
 Both of the uncertainties introduce more challenges to solve the free-boundary problem.
 However, the uncertainties are closely related to the concept of plasma shape control in tokamaks, which is a critical topic in tokamak discharge design as well as in tokamak machine design.

 To address (a), one can define a normalized flux function,